 BAPTISM OF CHILDREN 2024 Parents wishing to present a child for Baptism please note that Baptism is not celebrated at St Mary's Concord during the season of Lent.
+Lent begins on Ash Wednesday, which this year falls on 14 February.
 Please contact the parish office for a booking.

 HOW DO I BECOME A CATHOLIC?
-Adults who have not been baptized and wish to become part of the community of the Catholic Church receive the Sacraments of Christian Initiation (Baptism, Confirmation and Eucharist) in the Rite of Christian

-Initiation of Adults (RCIA).
+Adults who have not been baptized and wish to become part of the community of the Catholic Church receive the Sacraments of Christian Initiation (Baptism, Confirmation and Eucharist) in the Rite of Christian Initiation of Adults (RCIA).